WilliamZhang20/Robot_Navigation_Wato/README.md

 3. Global Path Planning from source to destination points using the A* algorithm.
 4. Local Planning to take the A* algorithm's path and actuate the robot's velocity controls to follow it.
 Original implementation is Pure Pursuit, adjusting to Timed-Elastic-Band (TEB) based Model-Predictive Control

+## Getting Started

+To run, it takes only two very simple steps from the home directory of the repository:
+1. Run `./watod build` and then `./watod up`
+2. Open a Foxglove server to the port indicated in the terminal.

 ### Notes on Timed Elastic Band (TEB) Algorithm for Velocity Control

-Work done as part of studies while a research assistant at [CL2](https://github.com/CL2-UWaterloo).
+Additional extension work was done while a research assistant at [CL2](https://github.com/CL2-UWaterloo).

 Earliest concept is from Quinlan & Khatib at Stanford in 1994, with Sean Quinlan's PhD dissertation [here](http://i.stanford.edu/pub/cstr/reports/cs/tr/95/1537/CS-TR-95-1537.pdf).